 , paragraphs 1 to 4 section A-VI/3, paragraphs 1 to 3 of section A-VI/4, of the STCW Code.

-(3) The seafarer who has served in a relevant capacity in the engine department for a period of not less than twelve months within the last sixty months preceding the 1st day of January, 2012 and meets the standard of competence specified in Section A-III/6 of the STCW code shall be eligible for assessment.
+(3) The seafarer who has served in a relevant capacity in the engine department for a period of not less than twelve months within the last sixty months preceding the 1st day of January, 2012 and meets the standard of competence specified in Section A-III/6 of the STCW code shall be eligible for assessment.(Is this redundant?)

 Minimum requirements for certification of Electro-Technical ratings.––(1) Every Electro-Technical rating serving on a sea-going ship powered by main propulsion machinery of 750 kW propulsion power or more shall hold a certificate of proficiency in Form 28.